pratiksinghal48/intuitive-machine-learning/README.md

 More resources are to be added.
 Feel free to contribute to the list by sending a pull request.

+### Neural Network
+ - [An Intuitive Explanation of Convolutional Neural Networks](https://ujjwalkarn.me/2016/08/11/intuitive-explanation-convnets/) Explains each sub-part in simplified way.

 ### Support Vector Machines

  - [A quick look at Support Vector Machines](https://generalabstractnonsense.com/2017/03/A-quick-look-at-Support-Vector-Machines/) Very simplified explaination of SVM